zammad/zammad-org/src/en/documentation/use/guides/ai.md

 :::

+Zammad ships default writing assistant tools.
+The availability depends on the configuration of your Zammad instance.
+You might even have additional custom tools in case your admin added them.

-- **Improve writing**: Uses your text as a base and tries to improve it by enhancing clarity, conciseness and structure as well as removing misspellings and grammar issues.
+- **Expand draft into well-written section**: Uses your draft as a base and tries to elaborate a proper text.
+It tries to add a structure and to enhance clarity and conciseness and as well as removing misspellings and grammar errors.
-- **Fix spelling and grammar**: Just proofreads your text and automatically removes spelling and grammar mistakes.
-- **Expand**: Expands your text while keeping your message.
-Useful if your customer expects more than some bullet points as an answer.
 You can even use it by providing only basic information (e.g. via bullet points) and let the AI write the answer.
-- **Simplify**: Does the opposite of the expansion and shrinks your text while keeping your message.
+- **Fix spelling and grammar**: Proofreads your text and removes spelling and grammar mistakes.
+- **Summarize section to about half its current size**: Shrinks your text while keeping the message and the tone of the text.
+- **Rewrite complex section and make it easy to understand**: Removes unnecessary parts and rewrites your text in a clear and understandable way.

 ## AI Agents